roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 Note: the default port for Administration of the server is 7600.
 Since the “**Find a currently available port for REST administration**” is ticked, the process will add one to this port number until an available port is found (*this is also the logic for the HTTP Port and JVM Debug Port*).

 6\.
-On successful start of the local Integration Server you will see a message similar to the following. **\<Before>** dismissing the message, note the location of the console.log file:
+On successful start of the local Integration Server you will see a message similar to the following. **\<Before>** dismissing the message, note the location of the console.log file.

+**Note** If using the POT VDI defaults then the location will be this /home/student/IBM/ACET12/workspace/TEST_SERVER/console.log

 ![alt text][pic6]